 Our General store stocks ice and gas refills are also available

 Water, showers & laundry

-Free potable drinking water is available on all powered sites and from all camp kitchens
+Free potable drinking water is available on all powered sites, from all camp kitchens and in all accommodation

 We have free hot showers and excellent modern bathroom facilities, perfect after a day out walking